Welcome to The Kids In Transition Program

 Who Qualifies?A child or youth is considered homeless and qualifies for services when he or she lacks a nighttime residence that is fixed, regular, and adequate.

 This may include the following:

-Cars, train stations, public spaces, parks, abandoned buildings, and other substandard housing.
+- Living in cars, RVs, boats, train stations, public spaces, parks, abandoned buildings, and other transient or substandard housing.

-Migrant children, runaways, throwaways (children whose parent will not permit them to live at home).
+- Runaway youth, or children whose parent will not permit them to live at home.

-Contact Everett Public Schools if you are homeless or know someone who is experiencing homelessness.
+Contact Everett Public Schools if you or someone you know is experiencing unstable housing.

 KIT Staff by building (click to find your best contact)KIT Team at the District Office